setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 - Would anyone be interested in collaborating, contributing or providing feedback during development?
 - Would anyone be interested in mentoring?

 If this aligns with your interests or expertise, please share your thoughts, questions, or suggestions.
-Your feedback is invaluable to shaping the direction of this project!

-Thank you for your time, and I look forward to your thoughts!
+Thank you!

 Best regards,
 Imre Tabur